News / Analysis

 Mainland China is seeing an increase in imported Corona cases, bringing the number up to 771.
 Still, this morning we find China’s PMIs surprising dramatically to the upside – non-manufacturing doubling to 52.3 from its hysterically contractionary 29.6 in February, and manufacturing also in expansion at 52, from 35.7 the previous month.

-However, a locked-down foreign market is expected to lower the final figure to about 45.
+However, a locked-down foreign A location or entity where people and entities can negotiate and trade assets of value. is expected to lower the final figure to about 45.
 As a result, the Yuan this morning is back to a pre-stimulus 0.14106 as markets around the world march back into positive territory.

 At 0.84%, the Shenzhen is leading, as the Nikkei drops to the same tune.
 Japan last night presented excellent data – a 0.2% increase in retail sales (MoM) and double that for industrial production (MoM).
 This is less than last month, and the yearly figure is still in a 0.4% contraction.

 PM Shinzo Abe is expected to announce a large stimulus package aimed at wiping out all benefits from last year’s supportive policies.
 Housing starts this morning fell by 12.3%, better than the 15 expected.
 New Zealand’s confidence measures took a plunge in March, and yet the NZD has managed to tag on a third percent over the session.

 Reuters reports that Australia is facing a ratings downgrade as the government increases spending to help The price level that traders believe represents the lowest value an asset can reach.
 At this point, ... a recession-facing economy.
 PM Morrison has pledged $320 bn, most of which will have to be borrowed.